zieren/eltern-emailer/text.md

 ## How it Works

-Eltern-Emailer logs into the Eltern-Portal website and checks for new messages and updated content in certain [categories](#_supported-sections-at-head), e.g.
+Eltern-Emailer logs into `yourschool.eltern-portal.org` and checks for new messages and updated content in certain [categories](#_supported-sections-at-head), e.g.

 * news in `Aktuelles` and `Schwarzes Brett`
 * messages from teachers in `Kommunikation Eltern/Fachlehrer/Klassenleitung`